BITS Pilani: Academics

-Academic programmes
+Academic programmes (On-campus)

-The institute has a three-tier academic structure.

-First degrees
+Integrated first degrees

-BITS Pilani offers four-year integrated first-degree programs (so called because several courses, involving mathematics and science, are common to each degree) in engineering, technology and pharmacy, and integrated Master of Science programs in science and technology.

-BITS Pilani is noted for its unique Dual-Degree program, wherein students are allowed to pursue two degrees, namely a Masters in Science (as determined by their BITSAT score or their first-year performance) and a Bachelors in Engineering (as determined by their performance in their first-year) simultaneously for a time duration of five-years, a program that is unique to a top-level university in India.
-The dual-degree program is part of the first-degree programs and is offered to students taking the BITSAT examination.
+BITS Pilani offers four-year integrated first-degree programs in engineering and pharmacy, and integrated Master of Science programs in science and technology.
+The Dual-Degree program allows students to pursue two degrees, namely a Master's in Science (M.Sc.) and a Bachelor's in Engineering (B.E.) simultaneously for a time duration of five-years.
+The dual-degree program is part of the first-degree programs and is offered to students on the basis of BITSAT scores.

-Master's Degrees
+Higher degrees

-BITS Pilani offers master's in engineering, pharmacy, public health and business administration.
+BITS Pilani offers two-year higher-degree programs in engineering, pharmacy and business administration.
+The Master of Engineering (M.E.) program is offered to students on the basis of GATE scores and BITS HD exam scores.